 - 1. Hired to engage in professional work (from February 8, 2018). - 2.
-Foreign special or senior professionals who are qualified to be insured persons as employers or self-employed business owners (from October 25, 2021).
+Foreign special or senior professionals who are qualified to be insured persons as employers or self-employed business owners (from October 25, 2021). - Retirement Pensions

-■ Retirement Pensions

-In accordance with the Labor Pension Act, under the new labor pension system, employers must make monthly contributions of at least 6% of their employees' monthly salaries for pensions.
-The employer's contributions shall deposited into a personal employee pension account set up with the Bureau of Labor Insurance.
-Employees may also contribute up to 6% of each month's salary.
-The total amount contributed will be deducted from their annual income for the year.
-The personal employee pension account is owned by the employee.
-The new pension system allows employees to transfer their pension after switching jobs, dismissal, or resignation.
-However, employees (including persons who chose to continue under the old system after implementation of the new system, as well as those who switched to the new system after implementation of the Labor Pension Act, but retained their work seniority under the old system) that are under the old labor pension system and working at the same organization, prior to the implementation of the new labor pension system in 2005, shall receive contributions from employers between 2% and 15% of their monthly salaries, depending on their employer.
-The employer's contributions shall deposited in dedicated pension accounts at the Bank of Taiwan by the employer.
+In accordance with the Labor Pension Act, under the new labor retirement system, employers must set aside on a monthly basis no less than 6% of their employees' monthly salaries as retirement pensions, which is deposited into a personal employee pension account set up with the Bureau of Labor Insurance.
+This system has the advantages of portability and employees' ability to claim their pensions after switching jobs, dismissal, or resignation.
+However, prior to the implementation of the new labor retirement system in 2005, under the old labor retirement system of the same institution, employees (including persons who chose to continue under the old system after implementation of the new system, as well as those who switched to the new system after implementation of the Labor Pension Act, but retained their work seniority under the old system) received retirement fund contributions that varied between 2% and 15% of their monthly salaries, depending on their employer, and which were deposited in dedicated retirement accounts at the Bank of Taiwan by the employer.